 Does Laos Use The Same Plug As In Europe?

 Europe generally uses the plug adaptor type C, which is the plug that has two round pins.
-While the United Kingdom, Ireland, Cyprus, and Malta use the plug adaptor type G which is the plug that has three rectangular blades in a triangular pattern.
+While the United Kingdom, Ireland, Cyprus, and Malta use the plug adaptor type G which is a plug that has three rectangular blades in a triangular pattern.

 What To Look For In An International Travel Adapter?